jjvanzon/JJs-Reference-Architecture/aspects.md

 Utilities
 ---------

 Utilities are small programs or processes that are not run very often.
-It can be small programs for IT.
+It can be a small program for IT.
 For example: health checks, loading stuff in a database, things to run for deployment.

-[`JJ.Framework.WinForms`](api.md#simple-process-form) contains a reusable window, [`SimpleProcessForm`](api.md#simple-process-form), in to start and cancel the process and show progress information.
+[`JJ.Framework.WinForms`](api.md#simple-process-form) contains a reusable window, [`SimpleProcessForm`](api.md#simple-process-form), to start and cancel the process and show progress information.

 ![](images/utility.png)